DavidVollendroff/DavidVollendroff.github.io/_posts/2020-01-10-All-NBA Centers.md

 ![Graph](/img/PTS_AST.png){: .center-block :}

-It should be no wonder then that when asked to evaluate players in 2019, where Jokić's assist numbers were again were off the charts, he's misclassifed as being the 4th most worthy candidate instead of the best.
+It should be no wonder then that when asked to evaluate players in 2019, where Jokić's assist numbers were again were off the charts, he's misclassified as being the 4th most worthy candidate instead of the best.

 This error in judgment as well as one other weakness keeps my model from nailing last year's voting results near perfectly.
 That blind spot is..